-Admin Rule Indicator Score

-HRSA#

-325.135 (6) 302.5 New Indicator The retrospective medical oversight of the EMS system for trauma triage, communications, treatment, and transport is closely coordinated with the established performance improvement processes of the trauma system.
-Not known There is no retrospective medical oversight procedure for trauma triage, communications, treatment, and transport.
+325.135 The retrospective medical oversight 0.
+Not known 1) There is no retrospective medical oversight procedure for (6) 302.5 New Indicator medical oversight of the EMS system for trauma triage, communications, treatment, and transport is closely coordinated with the established performance improvement processes of the trauma system. trauma triage, communications, treatment, and transport.
 There is a retrospective medical oversight procedure for trauma triage, communications, treatment, and transport by both the trauma system and the EMS system, but the two processes are in conflict with each other or use different review criteria.
 There is a retrospective medical oversight procedure for trauma triage, communications, treatment, and transport by the performance improvement processes of the trauma system or by the EMS system; however, this procedure is not coordinated.
 By the performance improvement processes of the trauma system, there is retrospective medical oversight for trauma triage, communications, treatment, and transport that is coordinated with the EMS system retrospective medical direction, or by performance improvement processes of the EMS system that are coordinated by the trauma system.
 There is retrospective medical oversight of the trauma triage, communications, treatment, and transport that is coordinated with the EMS system retrospective medical direction.
 There is evidence this procedure is being regularly used to monitor system performance and to make system improvements.